ronaldoussoren/pyobjc/docs/api/module-objc.rst

 is false such pointer values are bridged as instances of :class:`ObjCPointer`.

-The bridge will unconditionally emit a warning before creating such instances, the reason for this is that the use of :class:`ObjCPointer` is unwanted (that's why the creation of such objects is disabled by default in PyObjC 3.0).
+The bridge will unconditionally emit a warning before creating such instances, the reason for this is that the use of :class:`ObjCPointer` is unwanted.

 .. class:: ObjCPointer